-But, no offense Frank, I’m taking it back home a bit – the real deal in this legendary port town.
+But, no offense Frank, I’m taking it back home a bit – in this legendary port town.
 To the mother country.
 Italy.
 Sicily.
 With a twist.
-And that brings me to this very special spot: Just a short walk downriver from the French Quarter in the popular Bywater neighborhood, here on the bank of the Mississippi River, set to the Rice Mill Lofts and its gritty canvas of graffiti - our lemon grove.
+And that brings me to this very special spot: just a short walk downriver from the French Quarter in the popular Bywater neighborhood - here on the bank of the Mississippi River, set to the Rice Mill Lofts and its gritty canvas of graffiti - our lemon grove.

 These lemons ain’t no Meyers !
 Ours are the Limone di Sorrento, the aromatic Sorrento varietal from the southern coast of Italy overlooking the Bay of Naples.
 Their trees are a defining visual feature of Italy’s coast - countless splashes of yellow against greenery and blue sky.
 They often grow on steep slopes and, crucially, prevent land erosion.
 Ahhhh, if only we had thought of that here!

 Sicilians came here in great numbers through the 1890’s and have with their cuisine and other rituals made an elaborate and unmistakable imprint upon New Orleans.
 When steamships nicknamed “lemon boats” pointed their prows toward opportunity and arrived teeming with citrus and Sicilians, it’s easy to imagine these lemons as auspicious, the vivid banner of a great people on the move.
-Costanza, Pelleteri, Taranova, Gagliano, Mosca and Marcello – epic characters and Pisan names that still hover in pastel neon script over some of the best restaurants, watering holes and sundries—and one or two frustrated U.S. Attorney offices too.
+Scramuzza, Pelleteri, Taranova, Gagliano, Mosca and Marcello – epic characters and Pisan names that still hover in pastel neon script over some of the best restaurants, watering holes, betting windows and sundries—and one or two frustrated U.S. Attorney offices too.

 Our proud Sicilian streak cuts boldly through our foodways.
-On the avenues you encounter Bracato’s elegant pastries, Pascal’s Manale’s, Mandina’s, Liuzza’s, Vincent’s and Venezia’s finely woven Italian-Creole traditions, Norjo’s and Central Grocery for muffulettas and old world culinary ingredients.
+On the avenues you encounter Brocato’s elegant pastries, Pascal’s Manale’s, Mandina’s, Liuzza’s, Vincent’s and Venezia’s finely woven Italian-Creole traditions, NorJoe and Central Grocery for muffulettas and old world culinary ingredients.
 These names are gold thread to the brocade of eating, drinking and living well here.

 Whether on land or sea, yellow is a powerful hue, intensifying nearby colors.
 In the Dutch Masters’ better still life paintings, you often find a lemon – rare, costly and coveted in Europe for age.
 Just its portrait, glistening flesh with a dangling spiral, is a test of a painter’s skill.
 But there is also a dynamic at play here, a minuet of elegance and mortality hand in hand.